unicoderns/orm/docs/functions.md

 ### 7. Special values

-Supported out the box mysql functions as where and set values.
+Supported out the box SQL functions as where and set values.

 - `now()` Insert a SQL now() function.